Creating More Accessible and Inclusive Events

 Edge: You do not need to install a separate extension to get translation in Microsoft Edge, as it is a built-in feature powered by Microsoft Translator.
 To use it, simply visit a webpage in a foreign language, and an icon will appear in the address bar to translate the page, or you can right-click the page and select the "Translate" option.
 You can customize the languages Edge offers to translate in the Settings menu under Languages.

-👉 Tip: Include these links in your event emails or chat instructions so attendees can translate messages during live sessions.
+👉 Tip: Include these links above, or this video below in your event emails or chat instructions so attendees can translate messages during live sessions.

 Some attendees may have sensory sensitivities or disabilities that make certain event environments overwhelming.
 As a host, you can make your event more welcoming by being clear and thoughtful about sound, visuals, and expectations.